Collingwood’s municipal debt and 2014 budget

 Loading

 It’s been quite a year, both personally and politically.
 The best of times, the worst of times, to paraphrase Dickens.
 Looking back on 2103, it was a busy, eventful, successful, and yet often challenging year.
 I accomplished many things on different levels – personal and professional – and, I believe, overcame some of the challenges I faced.
 A lot happened locally, too, much of which development I take pride in having been a party to.
-Collingwood Council has been very productive, pro-active and progressive this term; … click below for more ↓
+Collingwood Council has been very productive, pro-active and progressive this term; more so than any council I’ve ever participated in or reported on when in the … click below for more ↓

 Council’s second strategic planning session